Robustness of Starobinsky inflation in a minimal two-field scalar-tensor completion: Introduction

 \section{Introduction}

-The Starobinsky model of inflation~\cite{Starobinsky:1980te} is one of the best-studied inflationary scenarios.
+The Starobinsky model of inflation~\cite{Starobinsky:1980te} is one of the best studied inflationary scenarios.
 In its simplest form, it predicts a nearly scale-invariant scalar power spectrum and a sufficiently small tensor-to-scalar ratio, both in excellent agreement with the \textit{Planck} 2018 CMB data \cite{Paoletti:2022anb,Akrami:2018odb}.
-At the same time, recent analyses based on the Atacama Cosmology Telescope (ACT DR6) \cite{AtacamaCosmologyTelescope:2025blo,Ferreira:2025lrd}, especially when combined with external datasets, point towards a somewhat larger preferred value of the spectral index $n_s$ than the \textit{Planck} 2018 baseline.
-This does not by itself establish an inconsistency of the minimal Starobinsky model.
-However, it sharpens the motivation to test how robust the Starobinsky predictions are under theoretically motivated deformations and, in particular, to identify which classes of corrections can significantly modify its predictions and which leave them essentially unchanged.
+At the same time, recent analyses based on the Atacama Cosmology Telescope (ACT DR6) \cite{ACT:2025fju,Ferreira:2025lrd}, especially when combined with external datasets, point towards a somewhat larger preferred value of the spectral index $n_s$ than the \textit{Planck} 2018 baseline.
+This does not, by itself, establish an inconsistency in the minimal Starobinsky model.
+However, it sharpens the motivation to test, in controlled settings, how sensitive the Starobinsky predictions are to theoretically motivated deformations.
+In particular, one must identify which corrections can significantly modify its predictions and which remain ineffective in a given dynamical regime.